richardsonbq/aoai_callcenter/README.md

 # Call Center Analytics Demo - Azure Cognitive Services (Speech) with Azure OpenAI Service

-This sample demonstrates how to use Azure OpenAI Service to interact with audio transcriptions to analyze it, summarize, extract sentiment and even propose responses.
+This sample demonstrates how to use Azure OpenAI Service to interact with an audio transcription to analyze, summarize, extract entities/sentiment and even propose responses.

 In this demo solution, we use Speech Service (Azure Cognitive Services) to transcribe an audio input that user can upload in multiple languages, Azure OpenAI Service to interact with this transcription with several prompts (summarize the audio, extract sentiment, etc) and Speech Service to optionally synthetize an audio response.